 Note that the Course page was formerly called the Courseware page.

 Optional discussion categories that you create to guide how learners find and share information in the course discussion.
 Course-wide discussion topics are accessed from the Discussion page in your course.
 Examples of course-wide discussion topics include Announcements and Frequently Asked Questions.
 Learners can contribute to these topics as soon as your course starts.
-For more information, see Managing Course Discussions and Create Course-Wide Discussion Topics.
+For more information, see Creating Course Discussions and Create Course-Wide Discussion Topics.

 If you use cohorts in your course, you can divide course-wide discussion topics by cohort, so that although all learners see the same topics, they only see and respond to posts and responses by other members of the cohort that they are in.
 For information about configuring discussion topics in courses that use cohorts, see Setting up Discussions in Courses with Cohorts.

 A custom response problem evaluates text responses from learners using an embedded Python script.
 These problems are also called “write-your-own-grader” problems.
 For more information, see Write-Your-Own-Grader Problem.

 A data czar is the single representative at a partner institution who is responsible for receiving course data from edX, and transferring it securely to researchers and other interested parties after it is received.

 For more information, see the Using the edX Data Package.